libmapper/libmapper/doc/how_to_compile_and_run.md

 [liblo]: http://liblo.sourceforge.net

 The GNU configure step detects liblo using the "pkg-config" program.
-This is usually already installed in Linux systems, but on OS X, we recommend installing it via [MacPorts][ports] or [HomeBrew][brew].
+This is usually already installed in Linux systems, but on MacOS, we recommend installing it via [MacPorts][ports] or [HomeBrew][brew].
 In the future libmapper packages for MacPorts and HomeBrew will be directly provided, but this is not yet the case.